Can You Be Fired While Collecting Workers’ Compensation in Florida?

 Can You Be Fired While Collecting Workers’ Compensation Benefits?

 We know it isn’t what you want to hear, but you can be fired while out on workers’ compensation.
 Your employer can fire you at any time for any reason.
 This is because Florida is an at-will state.
 However, just because you’re fired while out on workers’ comp, that doesn’t mean your benefits should be cut off.
 You are still entitled to medical care and replacement wages.
-If your employee stops providing these things, you need to call an experienced workers’ comp lawyer right away.
+If your employer stops providing these things, you need to call an experienced workers’ comp lawyer right away.
 They’ll fight to make sure you get the benefits you deserve until you’re ready to return to work.
 They can also help you apply for unemployment benefits once your claim ends.

 It can be scary to lose your job.
 This is the case no matter if you’re on workers’ comp or not.
 An attorney can help you get the peace of mind you deserve.
 They’ll let your employer know you have hired an attorney.
 They’ll also make sure all communications go through their office.
 This way, you don’t have to worry about feeling bullied by your employer.
 They’ll make sure your claim is paid and handled fairly from the very beginning.